Ohtani boasts historic talent, but Sox say another trait awes them more

 - Shohei OhtaniLiveTodayTomorrowvs--|

-May 4—Everyone can see what Shohei Ohtani is capable of on the field.
+May 5—Everyone can see what Shohei Ohtani is capable of on the field.

 Baseball's first two-way superstar in nearly a century, the reigning American League MVP is just as likely to hit a 100 mph fastball for a home run as he is to throw one himself.
 Now in his fifth season with the Los Angeles Angels since coming over from his native Japan, Ohtani has put together a resume unlike any outside of maybe Babe Ruth, and in the process he has reached a level of global fame few in baseball have ever achieved.